Winterizing Winterizing — Do I Need Pool Antifreeze? Complete Winterizing Guide

 Skimmer Lines

 Skimmer lines are the most common place where water gets trapped after winterization.
 Even after blowing out lines, some water often remains in the curved sections of piping.
-Add 1-2 quarts of pool antifreeze to each skimmer after installing winter plugs.
+Remove skimmer baskets, add 1-2 quarts of pool antifreeze to each skimmer, then plug the skimmer bottom after the antifreeze has flowed into the lines.

 Return Lines